raoshishira/KapsTec/src/content/products/en/item-t845.md

     dataTab: "#tabs-with-card-3"
     title: "Blueprints"
 longDescription:
-  title: "Precision Fastening Solutions"
+  title: "Precision Sealing Solutions"
   subTitle: |
-    The SF-TB T845 Machine Screws offer unparalleled precision and reliability for industrial applications, ensuring seamless operation and longevity for your machinery and equipment.
+    Our oil seals offer unparalleled precision and reliability for a wide range of applications, from heavy-duty industrial machinery to precision automotive components.
+They ensure seamless operation and longevity for your equipment by providing a superior sealing barrier against leaks and contaminants.
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
   - title: "Durability"
-    subTitle: "Crafted from high-quality materials, these machine screws are built to withstand the rigors of industrial environments."
+    subTitle: "Crafted from high-quality materials like NBR, Viton®, and silicone, our seals are built to withstand the rigors of demanding environments."
-  - title: "Precision Engineering"
+  - title: "Contamination Control"
-    subTitle: "Engineered with precision-cut threads and exact specifications, ensuring a tight and secure fit for every application."
+    subTitle: "Engineered with precision-cut lips and garter springs to prevent the ingress of dust, dirt, and moisture, protecting your internal components."
   - title: "Versatility"
-    subTitle: "Suitable for a wide range of machinery and equipment, providing versatile fastening solutions for various industrial needs."
+    subTitle: "Suitable for a wide range of fluids and temperatures, providing versatile sealing solutions for various industrial, automotive, and marine needs."
 specificationsLeft:
   - title: "Material Composition"
-    subTitle: "Constructed from premium-grade steel or alloy for exceptional strength and durability."
+    subTitle: "Available in NBR, Viton®, Silicone, Polyacrylate, and PTFE to suit specific temperature ranges and chemical exposures."
-  - title: "Surface Finish"
+  - title: "Seal Type"
-    subTitle: "Finished with a protective coating to enhance corrosion resistance and extend service life."
+    subTitle: "Choose from standard single-lip (SC) and double-lip (TC) seals, as well as specialized cassette seals for more demanding applications."
-  - title: "Quantity Per Set"
+  - title: "Construction"
-    subTitle: "Each set contains a comprehensive assortment of machine screws to meet diverse industrial requirements."
+    subTitle: "Seals feature a robust metal case for structural integrity and a garter spring for consistent radial pressure on the shaft."
-  - title: "Size Range"
+  - title: "Performance"
-    subTitle: "Available in various sizes and lengths to accommodate different machinery and equipment specifications."
+    subTitle: "Engineered for optimal performance at high rotational speeds, with some types featuring hydrodynamic aids to assist with sealing."
 specificationsRight:
-  - title: "Thread Specifications"
+  - title: "Dimensions"
-    subTitle: "Precision-engineered threads ensure optimal grip and reliability, even in high-vibration environments."
+    subTitle: "Offered in a comprehensive range of shaft diameter, outer diameter, and width specifications to ensure a perfect fit."
-  - title: "Load Capacity"
+  - title: "Temperature Range"
-    subTitle: "Designed to meet or exceed industry standards for load-bearing capacity, ensuring safe and reliable operation."
+    subTitle: "Each material provides a specific temperature range, with options for low-temp, high-temp, and broad-range applications."
-  - title: "Certifications"
+  - title: "Compatibility"
-    subTitle: "Compliant with relevant industry standards and certifications, guaranteeing quality and reliability."
+    subTitle: "Materials are selected based on their resistance to various fluids, including petroleum-based oils, water, and specialized chemicals."
-  - title: "Applications"
+  - title: "Compliance"
-    subTitle: "Ideal for use in a wide range of industrial machinery, equipment, and assemblies that demand precise and secure fastening."
+    subTitle: "Our standard shaft seals conform to relevant industry standards, including ISO 6194 and DIN 3760."
 blueprints:
   first: "@/images/blueprint-1.avif"
   second: "@/images/blueprint-2.avif"

 ---